xairy/mipt-schedule-parser/README.md

 These 4 values are printed each on a separate line in the following order:

-    Subgroup a, Subclass 1
+    Class(Subgroup a, Subclass 1).Description()
-    Subgroup b, Subclass 1
+    Class(Subgroup b, Subclass 1).Description()
-    Subgroup a, Subclass 2
+    Class(Subgroup a, Subclass 2).Description()
-    Subgroup b, Subclass 2
+    Class(Subgroup b, Subclass 2).Description()

 If the both group halves have the same class in each half of a class hour, then all 4 values will be the same.

-These values are actually the values of the according excel cells.
+Each of these 4 values consists of the color of the according excel cell and its value separated by the tab character.

 So, basically, the script prints the schedule as follows: